Miloš Krasić: Fenerbahçe

 Fenerbahçe completed the transfer of Krasić for €7 million on 3 August 2012.
 He signed a four-year contract worth €2.3 million per-season.
 His played first match for the club on 12 August 2012 against rivals Galatasaray, then scored his first goal for Fenerbahçe against Göztepe in a 4–0 Turkish Cup victory.

 Loan to Bastia

 On the last day of the 2013 summer transfer window, French side Bastia managed to acquire Krasić on a season-long loan deal for €826,000.
 He scored a skillful goal in a 2–0 win against Evian on 1 December 2013.

 Back to Fenerbahçe

-Prior to the 2014–15 season, Krasić returned to Fenerbahçe after his loan season but could not break into first team squad, instead beginning to play for the club's reserve team.
+Before the 2014–15 season, Krasić returned to Fenerbahçe after his loan spell but struggled to secure a spot in the first-team squad. instead beginning to play for the club's reserve team.
 Before the 2015–2016 season, he was called up to train with the first team.